verify-U-GmbH/api-documentation/lib/web/index/getting-started.html.md

 ### Receive identification details <a name="receive-identification-details"></a>

-Make use of the identification ID in your calls to our [API](api-introduction) to receive the user details for this identification .
+Make use of the identification ID in your calls to our [API](api-introduction) to receive the user details for this identification.